cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/status.md

 The `cfy status` command is used to display the status of a running Cloudify Manager.

-To use the command you must `cfy use -t MANAGEMENT_IP` first.
+To use the command you must `cfy profiles use -t MANAGEMENT_IP` first.

 #### Usage